May 19, 2016: Late Lessons from Early Warnings seminar with David Gee

 The Harvard Center for Risk Analysis invites you to attend our professional development course at the Harvard T.H.
 Chan School of Public Health.
 This course will develop your capacity to identify and assess health risks posed by environmental and other hazards, and to proactively address these risks.
 Participants learn to manage and evaluate risk assessments associated with occupational, food-borne, and environmental hazards, ensuring they are ready to apply the science of risk-based decision making to protect the public’s health and the environment.
 Please visit the course website for more information.

-Registration is now open for SBCA’s 2016 Annual Meeting and Conference and professional development workshops.
+Save the date for SBCA’s 2017 Annual Meeting and Conference and professional development workshops.
 SBCA is an international group of practitioners, academics and others who are working to improve the theory and application of the tools of benefit-cost analysis.
 The annual conference features presentations in diverse policy areas, including energy, the environment, health, crime, transportation, homeland security, finance and many others.
 To learn more, please visit the Society’s website.

 Join our mailing list to keep informed about these and other HCRA events.